Social engineering (includes bad cheque) scams:

 - Report actual or possible trust fund shortages.

-If you’ve been targeted by a fraud, report any new potential scams and fraudsters to Practice Advisor Barbara Buchanan (email@example.com or 604.697.5816).
-Reporting allows the Law Society to notify the profession, as appropriate, and update the list of names and documents.
+If you’ve been targeted by a fraud, report any new potential scams and fraudsters to Practice Advisor Barbara Buchanan, QC (firstname.lastname@example.org or 604.697.5816).
+Reporting allows the Law Society to notify the profession, as appropriate, and update the list of names and documents in relation to the bad cheque scam.

-If you would like confidential practice advice or help in determining if a new matter may be a potential bad cheque scam and whether you may report it to the police or your bank, please contact Practice Advisor Barbara Buchanan (firstname.lastname@example.org or 604.697.5816).
+If you would like confidential practice advice or help in determining if a new matter may be a potential bad cheque or other social engineering scam and whether you may report it to the police or your bank, please contact Practice Advisor Barbara Buchanan, QC (email@example.com or 604.697.5816).

-In these scams, the purported client is not truly seeking your advice or assistance.
+In the bad cheque scam, the purported client is not truly seeking your advice or assistance.
 Rather, a scamster is assuming an identity to perpetrate a fraud and dupe you, exposing you to financial loss.
 If you are satisfied that:

 - a purported client has assumed a false identity to perpetrate a fraud,